andremleblanc/druiddb-docker/README.md

 1. Clone this repo
 2. `cd` into the directory
 3. From the cloned repo run `docker-compose up` to run the cluster.
 You can also run `docker-compose up --build` to build the images from the local Dockerfiles and then run the cluster (useful for tweaking the files).
-4. Druid should be running with the ports exposed prefixed with a 3 (i.e. 8090 mapped to 38090).
+4. Druid should be running with the ports exposed.
 You can use `docker ps` to see which ports are opened and where they are mapped to.

 ## Images